ksu-is/BlockTock/ProjectRoadMap.md

     - [ ] test examplecode1 and get it running, reporting on any issues and documenting how to make it work
               - problem: does not block every website in the URL file
               - problem: does not manually unblock all websites
     - [ ] test examplecode2 and get it running, reporting on any issues and documenting how to make it work
+    - [ ] test examplecode3 and get it running, reporting on any issues and documenting how to make it work
 - [ ] 9.
 Update "How It Works" in the README file.
 - [ ] 10.
 Create a PowerPoint presentation.